 LIBOR Transition.
 Our subordinated debentures and related trust preferred securities and significant portions of our loan portfolio are tied to LIBOR benchmark interest rates.
 Most LIBOR index tenors are expected to be phased-out by June 2023.
 The Federal Reserve formed the Alternative Reference Rates Committee ("ARRC") to guide the transition process in the United States.
 ARRC has issued a number of recommendations including the adoption of SOFR as a replacement for LIBOR.
 We have created an internal working group that is managing our transition away from LIBOR.
 This working group is a cross-functional team composed of representatives from credit, lending, deposits, retail, investment securities, loan administration, operations, finance, compliance, legal and other support functions to address issues related to the LIBOR transition and phase-out.
-All of our loans that are tied to LIBOR benchmark interest rates include fallback language for when LIBOR ceases to exist.
-As of January 1, 2022, the Bank is no longer originating loans that are tied to LIBOR benchmark interest rates.
+All of our loans that are tied to LIBOR benchmark interest rates.
 We will continue to evaluate the financial impact regarding pricing, valuation and operations of the transition.
 For further details see "Item 1A. - Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2021.

 Market Risk Management Actions.
 We are exposed to market risk primarily through changes in fair value of our fixed income investment securities portfolio.
 Investment portfolio strategies are set by senior management and are subject to the oversight and direction of ALCO.
-At June 30, 2022, and at December 31, 2021, with the exception of a small balance of investment securities designated as "trading," most of our investment securities portfolio was classified as available for sale.
+At September 30, 2022, and at December 31, 2021, with the exception of a small balance of investment securities designated as "trading," most of our investment securities portfolio was classified as available for sale.
 Accordingly, our investment securities AFS are reported at estimated fair value with the unrealized gains and losses, net of related income tax, reported as a separate component of stockholders' equity and included in other comprehensive income (loss).
-At June 30, 2022, we had \$151.0 million of net unrealized losses in our investment securities portfolio that was reported, net of applicable income taxes, in accumulated other comprehensive income.
+At September 30, 2022, we had \$300.0 million of net unrealized losses in our investment securities portfolio that was reported, net of applicable income taxes, in accumulated other comprehensive income.